Partnerships

 -

-Issara InstituteIssara Institute is an independent nonprofit based in Asia and the U.S. tackling issues of human trafficking and forced labor through worker voice, partnership, and innovation.
-Through Issara’s Strategic Partners Program, Amazon is advancing its support and commitments to workers, suppliers, and recruitment agencies in its own supply chain and the broader ecosystem.
+Issara InstituteIssara Institute is an independent non-profit organization based in Asia and the U.S. tackling issues of human trafficking and forced labor through worker voice, partnership, and innovation.
+Through Issara’s Strategic Partners Program, Amazon is advancing our support and commitments to workers, suppliers, and recruitment agencies in our own supply chain and the broader ecosystem.

 -